gopchandani/flow_validator/README.md

 ### What does this tool do? ###
 The set of tools in this repository serve a common purpose: the analysis of Software Defined Networks with a particular focus on those using the fast-failover mechanism that is part of the recent OpenFlow standards.
 There are two parts of this repository:

 * The python frontend is used to synthesize various network configuration and specify the type and details of analysis that is to be performed.
+This code is located under the ```src``` folder.
 * The C++ backend (SDNSim) simulates the network and allows rapid, parallel analysis.
+This code is located under the ```sdnsim``` folder.

 ### How do I setup? ###